ChrisDietrich405/CG.Shop/README.md

   <img src="https://img.shields.io/badge/NodeJS-green" alt="NodeJS">
 </div>

-I built this practice commerce site to practice several technologies and concepts I learned how to work with state management using Context API.
+I built this practice commerce site to practice several technologies and concepts.
+I learned how to work with state management using Context API.
 I added TypeScript to it as well.
 For the backend I used GCP's Firebase and Firestore to manage the data.